baato/BaatoSwift/README.md

 // Mode is the vehicle profilespecified is an enum with the following values: bike, car and foot baatoClient.navMode = BaatoSwift.NavigationMode.bike

-// specify if you need alternative routes (only spports two points), or instructions to be included in your responce baatoClient.navAlternatives = false baatoClient.navInstructions = true
+// Alternative routes are not supported for mapbox direction (also, only spports two points), optional parameter baatoClient.navAlternatives = false

+// instructions must be set true for mapbox navigation, required parameter baatoClient.navInstructions = true